lf-edge/eden/tests/io_perfomance/image/README.md

 ## About results

-At the moment, the test results will be posted to the GitHub repository in a new branch and will have the following tree:
+At the moment, the test results will be posted to the GitHub repository (based on the specified parameters for the environment variables GIT_REPO, GIT_LOGIN, GIT_TOKEN) in a new branch of the specified repository.
+The new branch will have the following name: "FIO-tests-%date-eve-eve.tag" (Example FIO-tests-11-31-24-11-2020-EVE-0.0.0-st_storage-2dd213ca-new).
+The directory with the result will be located at the root.
+The directory name will have the same name as the branch.
+The results directory has the following structure:

-- FIO-tests-%date
+- FIO-tests-%date-eve-version
   - README.md
   - HARDWARE.cfg
   - SUMMARY.csv